musk1n/Data-Hunters/README.md

 - `chromedriver.exe`: The ChromeDriver executable required for web scraping.
 - `links_of_submission.xlsx`: The input file containing GitHub repository links.
-- **Printing in the Terminal Only:** For printing the output in terminal on following procedure for running mains.py.
+- **Creating a text file:** For printing the output in terminal on following procedure for running mains.py.
 The output matches with 'output.txt'.
     - `mains.py`: The main script that performs the web scraping and data processing.
     - `output.txt`: The output file containing the results of the script execution.
 - **Writing in Excel File:** Print the output in terminal as well as stores in 'updated_links_of_submission.xlsx' on running mains2.py.